Renewable Energy Systems Technology (Distance Learning) MSc

 To make full use of distance learning resources, the following are minimum requirements:

-- Good specification PC or laptop running the latest operating system
+- A good specification PC or laptop running the latest operating system

-- A printer if you wish to print out materials
+- A printer if you wish to have materials in hard copy

 - Fast and reliable access to the Internet via Broadband

-Assessment is via examination, coursework, group work and research project.
+Assessment is via examination, coursework, group work and an individual research project.

-Examinations are held in January and May/June with coursework and group work throughout the programme.
-The individual MSc research project is assessed by written report and viva voce.
+Examinations are held in January and May/June with coursework and group work milestones set throughout the programme.
+The individual MSc research project is assessed by a written dissertation and oral presentation.
 Students receive regular feedback on their progress from on-line support officers, tutors and academic staff.

 It is also possible for distance learning students to take exams at a suitable local venue either a local British Council or a recognised university.
 For further information about this process please contact the course administrator.